SAP-samples/teched2023-AD264/exercises/ex3/README.md

 👉 Open `node_modules/s4-bupa-integration/bupa/index.cds`

 <details>
-<summary>Quick question: how can you jump to this file fast?</summary>
+<summary>Quick question: how can you jump to this file real quick?</summary>

 Use the `cds watch` output in the console.
 The file is listed there because it is loaded when the application starts.